apache/datafusion-python/README.md

 Its query engine, DataFusion, is written in [Rust](https://www.rust-lang.org/), which makes strong assumptions about thread safety and lack of memory leaks.

+There is also experimental support for executing SQL against other DataFrame libraries, such as Polars, Pandas, and any drop-in replacements for Pandas.

 Technically, zero-copy is achieved via the [c data interface](https://arrow.apache.org/docs/format/CDataInterface.html).

 ## Example Usage